m45t3r/snes9x4d/README.md

       than the default one (it is slightly more expansive too).
 For now, it is only available for `VIDEO_MODE=1`, so if your device uses any other video mode it is better to disable it
-    + `_ZAURUS` is a compile toggle that is used in many parts of the project, disabling many features that doesn't make sense to embedded devices.
-So it should be enabled (and there are good chances that the code will simply not build without it)
+    + `MIYOO` is obviously used only for Miyoo devices, so you shouldn't define it for your own device.
+But looking where it is used in the code should help you to define your own device-specific code
 - If your device is like Miyoo and doesn't have an standard Dingoo layout, you should define your own custom layout by creating a file `src/sdlmenu/<device>.h` and mapping the SDL buttons accordingly (see